AverageHoarder/mkvpropr/README.md

 Both of these will yield the same result, but you'd use `germ` instead of `de` as input.

 ### forced_langs, sdh_langs, comm_langs
-If you want a specific input to also enable a flag for that track, you have to add that input to one of these lists:
+If you want a specific input to also always enable a flag for that track, you have to add that input to one of these lists:
 ```
 # Language codes that get a "forced" flag (must exist in "langs")
 forced_langs: